 Related: If you already know you’re flying in and out of Portland, we also have a guide to the best campervan rentals in Portland specifically.

 One company we’d recommend looking into is Escape Campervans.
-They have 12 different locations across North America (including Portland, making it a great choice for an Oregon road trip).
+They have 12 different locations across North America (including Portland, Seattle and San Francisco).
 They come fully loaded with all the gear you need for an epic road trip, and they are a good budget option.

 BONUS: We’ve partnered with them to give you a 10% off discount when you use our link!